Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 }
 ```

-With the deployments service returning a list of all extensions (across all nested deployments) with their configuration
+With the deployments service returning a list of all extensions (across all nested deployments) with their configuration s
-directives and returning all extension resources deployed in the template (across all nested deployments), the stacks
+and returning all extension resources deployed in the template (across all nested deployments), the stacks
 service can process each extension resource and use the "deploymentId" and "extensionAlias" properties as a composite
 key to the data in the extensions array.

+#### Stacks service considerations

+In order for stacks to properly trace resources between 2 separate stack PUTs, the key for a resource's extension
+details becomes the deployment ID, extension alias, extension name, and extension version.
+The extension alias can be
+changed between 2 separate deployment runs including the edge case where 2 extension's aliases are swapped, so stacks
+must record the extension name and version.

+There is scenario where a user can reuse the same deployment module with the same name but supply different
+extension configurations.
+The resources will be distinguished by their identifiers, but deployment extensions will only
+be distinguished by their configuration.
+This makes it possible that a resource's extension key can resolve to 1-to-many
+configurations.
+Ideally, deployments would throw during deployment time if there is a nested deployment ID conflict.
+It
+currently does not and just overwrites the previous deployment, provided there's no concurrent deployment conflict that
+would result in a 409 CONFLICT.
+This would be a breaking change and is not detectable during preflight due to deployment
+names being non-deterministic.
+Without this error being raised, there are 2 possible outcomes for stack extensible resource
+deletions that fall under this scenario:

+1. The extension resource deletion fails and is not resolvable without manually deleting the resource.
+1. Using the wrong configuration for a resource can result in unintended side effects in the user's extension environment.
+  This is

+There are a couple of way for stacks to mitigate this problem without changes to the deployment service's behavior:
+1. Throw an error during deletion and do not delete resources where there is ambiguous configuration.
+1. Store a hash of the configuration on the resource reference or assign configurations a randomly generated ID and assign
+  the resource reference a configuration ID.

-### Directive evaluation failures
+### Reference evaluation failures

-The Deployments service will need to account for failures when executing directives.
+The Deployments service will need to account for failures when executing references.
 A deployment error will be returned
 if a failure is encountered.
-Failures can include invalid secrets, insufficient permissions, API errors, null reference
+Failures can include invalid secrets, insufficient permissions, API errors (transient or fatal), and mismatched
-exceptions (during JSON path evaluation), and unsupported evaluation sequences.
+runtime types.

 The Stacks service will also need to account for failures.
-Failures can include invalid secrets, insufficient
-permissions, transient API errors, null reference exceptions (during JSON path evaluation), and unsupported evaluation
-sequences (deployments enhancements made but not yet supported by stacks).
+It inherits all of the scenarios the deployments service has.

 The errors should be clear to the user that it is something they can resolve, such as a stale user-provided secret, or
 if it's something the deployments team needs to look into.
 Errors should not leave the stack in a state the blocks the
 user from recovering.

-## Drawbacks

-Needing to trace value sources in configuration expressions can be complex and change over time, leading to potential of
-secret data leaks.
-Therefore, allowed expression types should be very restrictive, at least for initial iterations.
-There should also be sufficient diagnostics and validation to guard from workarounds the user might go for such as using
-non-secure parameters for secret data.

 ## Alternatives

+### Pure language expression extension configurations

+Design iterations and prototypes of the approach where extension configurations are represented entirely as language
+expressions proved to be challenging to validate and maintain.
+The validation logic depended on knowing which property
+in the extension configuration was being processed.
+It offered a lot of flexibility but with it the complexity of analysis
+and  question if the flexibility was justified.
+There are currently only a few extensions, many with no configuration
+or very little configuration needed, so it was decided to pivot to the secure property reference object approach.

 ### Resource deployment parameters